Super senior

 A super-senior is a student in a four-year educational institution (such as a high school or undergraduate school) who has more than four years in attendance or a surplus of credits required for a diploma and has not yet graduated.
 In certain cases these students are also known as postgraduates or fifth-year seniors.
+The term is informal, and sometimes derogatory by implying students are intentionally prolonging their studies or are not serious about progressing in their studies.
+However, super seniors may also exist due to hardship, disability, leaves of absence for illness or obligations, or demanding classes.

 Causes

 Applied to education in the United States, super-seniors usually have the minimum number of credits to graduate but do not choose to for various reasons.
 These students will advance through the grades (freshman, sophomore, junior, senior) on schedule and are classified as a "senior" for two or more years.

 Redshirt student-athlete

 A student-athlete may have been made a redshirt their freshman year, which delays their four-year eligibility for competition in the NCAA until their sophomore year.
 As a result, they will still be eligible the year after their senior year and may stay in college to continue competition.